-- The first patient in the trial has been enrolled and has completed apheresis.
-Cryopreserved drug product for that patient has been manufactured and dosing is currently anticipated for the second quarter of 2020, but is dependent on when the clinical site allows. - Subsequent new patient dosing timelines have been impacted by the COVID-19 pandemic.
-However, patient identification activities continue for our clinical sites in Australia and Canada. - We expect to open new clinical sites in the United States and Israel in the fourth quarter of the year.
+- In July 2020, we announced that the first patient in the trial has been dosed. - Subsequent new patient dosing and enrollment timelines have been impacted by the COVID-19 pandemic.
+However, patient recruitment activities continue for our clinical sites in Australia and Canada. - We expect to open new clinical sites in the United States and Israel in the fourth quarter of the year.